Grothendieck-Serre in the quasi-split unramified case: The analysis of torsors over

+corresponding to $v$ is surjective at every closed point, so it is surjective.
+Cayley--Hamilton \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/05G8}{05G8}} then ensures that this homomorphism is an isomorphism, so $\sE$ is trivial, as desired.

 To deduce the general case, we use our closed embedding $G \hra \GL_{n,\, R}$.
-Namely, the settled case of $\GL_{n,\, R}$ and the nonabelian cohomology sequence \cite{Gir71}*{III, 3.2.2} show that our $G_{\bP^1_R}$-torsor $\sE$ comes from a some $\bP^1_R$-point of $\GL_{n,\, R}/G$.
-However, $G$ is reductive, so, by \cite{Alp14}*{9.4.1 and 9.7.5}, this quotient is affine.
-By \cite{MFK94}*{Prop.~6.1} (to reduce to an $R$-fiber), this means that the only $R$-morphisms from $\bP^1_R$ to $\GL_{n,\, R}/G$ are constant, in particular, that our $\bP^1_R$-point comes from an $R$-point.
+Namely, the settled case of $\GL_{n,\, R}$ and the nonabelian cohomology sequence \cite{Gir71}*{Chapitre~III, Proposition~3.2.2} show that our $G_{\bP^1_R}$-torsor $\sE$ comes from a some $\bP^1_R$-point of $\GL_{n,\, R}/G$.
+However, $G$ is reductive, so, by \cite{Alp14}*{Theorem~9.4.1 and Theorem~9.7.5}, this quotient is affine.
+By \cite{MFK94}*{Proposition~6.1} (to reduce to an $R$-fiber), this means that the only $R$-morphisms from $\bP^1_R$ to $\GL_{n,\, R}/G$ are constant, in particular, that our $\bP^1_R$-point comes from an $R$-point.
 This then implies that our $G_{\bP^1_R}$-torsor $\sE$ is the base change of a $G$-torsor, as desired. \epf

-To build the desired extension of our $G_{\bA^1_R}$-torsor to $\bP^1_R$, we now use results of Gille \cite{Gil02}, who analyzed reductive group torsors on the affine line over a field.
-We will only use the cases \ref{A1-i} and \ref{A1-split} of the following proposition, but its case \ref{A1-ii} was relevant in \cite{FP15}.
-Examples from \cite{Fed16a} show that without some such conditions the statement of this proposition does not hold.